-Eve scoured the news sites, both local and international, in the days that followed, but there was no mention of the incident.
+Eve and Yantra both scoured the news sites in the days that followed, but there was no mention of the incident.
 Was that a good sign?
-Maybe.
-But not knowing started to eat away at Eve and she became increasingly irritable.
-She couldn’t sleep, and Eve became uninterested in doing anything except drinking coffee, gazing out the apartment window at the jumbled Paris roof tops, and feeling increasingly sorry for herself.
+Maybe, but not knowing started to eat away at Eve, and she became increasingly irritable.
+She couldn’t sleep, and became uninterested in doing anything except drinking coffee, gazing out the apartment window at the jumbled Paris roof tops, and feeling increasingly sorry for herself.

 Faye took Eve to see a psychiatrist who tried to get Eve to tell her why she was so depressed, but Eve had nothing to say to her.
-The doctor gave Eve pills to take every day, but they made her feel more dopey and drowsy.
-Eve only took a couple of them before she started to feign swallowing them when Faye brought them to her each morning, and stored them in a sock in the back of her underwear drawer ‘for safe keeping.’
+The doctor gave Eve pills to take every day, but they made her feel even dopier and drowsier.
+Eve only took a couple of the pills before she started to feign swallowing them when Faye brought them to her each morning, and she stored them in a sock in the back of her underwear drawer ‘for safe keeping.’

 As the start of the 2015 college year—and her eighteenth birthday—approached, Eve started to formulate a plan.
-She was feeling trapped and she needed to get out of home, to get away from Faye and Ken, to get away from Yantra, and to get away from everything that represented her life to this point.
-She also needed to find something to stimulate her mind and distract her in order to get away from the dark and depressive thoughts that had taken up residence there.
+She was feeling trapped, and she needed to get out of home.
+She needed to get away from her overly protective parents, to get away from Yantra, and to get away from everything that represented her life to this point.
+She also needed to find something to stimulate her mind and distract her attention away from the dark and depressive thoughts that had taken up residence there.